-Recognizing the need for a roadmap to drive the team towards the same goals, the stakeholders developed a mission statement, “As a team, inspire,” and core values; integrity, openness, enjoyment, progressive, and determination, which provided a clear focus for the entire team.
-Delineation between companies was blurred and the team was able to function as a collective unit and perform effectively in the office and in the field.
-When ever-changing activies ensued, individulas joining the project observed the level of cohesion and followed suit.
+Recognizing the need for a roadmap to drive the team towards the same goals, the stakeholders developed a mission statement: “As a team, inspire.”
+They also set core values - integrity, openness, enjoyment, progressive, and determination - which provided a clear focus for the entire team.
+Delineation between companies was blurred, and the team was able to function as a collective unit and perform effectively in the office and in the field.
+When ever-changing activities ensued, individuals joining the project observed the level of cohesion and followed suit.

-“As unexpected and highly complex issues arose while building the Sulpizio Family Cardiovascular Center, our foundation of trust allowed our team to find timely and non-traditional solutions to problems that could have led to delays of many months,” said DPR Project Manager Carlos Crabtree overseeing the Sulpizio Family Cardiovascular Center.
+“As unexpected and highly complex issues arose while building the Sulpizio Family Cardiovascular Center, our foundation of trust allowed our team to find timely and non-traditional solutions to problems that could have led to delays of many months,” said DPR Project Manager Carlos Crabtree.
 “Because of our creative strategies, this project is ahead of schedule and under budget.”

-The construction was completed in December 2010—four weeks ahead of schedule, with a public opening spring 2011.
+The construction was completed four weeks ahead of schedule.